 Thyme is an aromatic evergreen hardy perennial herb that belongs to the mint family.
 It was first grown in the Mediterranean region where it was historically used both for culinary use and for medicinal purposes.

 If you’re wondering how you can grow this versatile herb at home, then you’ve come to the right place!
-Today, we’ll be going through everything you need to know about cultivating this herb right in your very own garden bed.
+Today, we’ll be going through everything you need to know about how to grow thyme and cultivate this herb right in your very own garden bed.

 Let’s get started!